AdaCore/gnatstudio/docs/users_guide/vcs.rst

 List of all past commits
 ------------------------

-For each commit, GPS displays the first line of the commit message.
+For each commit, GNAT Studio displays the first line of the commit message.
 Optionally, you can configure the view to also show the author, the date, and the unique identifier for these commits.

-Depending on the VCS in use, GPS will also show the name of the branches associated with these commits, as well as specific tag names that might have been set.
+Depending on the VCS in use, GNAT Studio will also show the name of the branches associated with these commits, as well as specific tag names that might have been set.